aaatipamula/dotfiles/README.md

 This contains 2 files.

+- `setup`
 - `setup_functions.sh`

-- `setup`
+The first file is a script that makes running setup funtions easier.
+This setup script can run a few presets I've defined, (`main`, `server`, `bare`).
+There are also options to perform specific actions from `setup_functions.sh` as need.

 `setup_function.sh` is a collection of functions that each perform a specific install or setup action. <br>

-The second file is a setup script where specific parts of setup can be initated.
-This setup script will add all my prefered shell configurations regardless of any flags present or not.
-There are also options to perform specific actions from `setup_functions.sh` as neeed.

 ### nvim

-This contains configurations for nvim and nvchad. (*deprecated*)
+This contains configurations for nvim and nvchad. (**deprecated**)

 ### tests

-This contains a scripts to test the install functions
+This contains a scripts to test the install functions.